 Once a deliberate yes-man at home and in the office, Joe Watson finds himself fighting not only to save his marriage and his career but also to hold intact his conviction that a person is more than a series of chemical reactions.

-RICHARD DOOLING is a novelist, screenwriter, and lawyer, a visiting professor at the University of Nebraska College of Law, and a frequent contributor to the New York Times.
-He is the author of Critical Care, Brainstorm, Bet Your Life, and… More about Richard Dooling
+Richard Dooling is a novelist, screenwriter, and lawyer, a visiting professor at the University of Nebraska–Lincoln College of Law, and a frequent contributor to The New York Times.
+He is the author of Critical Care, Brain Storm, Bet Your Life, and White Man’s Grave, which… More about Richard Dooling